steve1281/simple_gradle/README_install_java.md

 # Get Java working and test

-A brief diversion, setting up java to run on my linux box.
+Setting up java to run on my linux box.

-## get java
+## Get java

-* there are two java, Oracle and OpenJDK
+* there are two major java "forks", Oracle and OpenJDK
 * use openJDK: https://openjdk.java.net/projects/jdk/
 * install the latest GA (general availability)
 * on minty linux, thats :